Author: Laurie Faria Stolarz

 This book is a difficult one for me to tackle because I wasn’t sure how I felt about it.
 Jane Anonymous is a page-turner, detailing the abduction and captivity of a seventeen-year-old girl named Jane.
 The story moves between alternating timelines between her life in captivity and now, after her escape.
 Jane struggles to cope with the circumstances of her abduction and coming to the truth of what happened to her as she begins reconnecting to her family and friends.
 The pacing of the novel is quick and it’s easy to blaze through the pages.

-“For me, the memories wove a quit that suffocated any possibility of goodness.”
+“For me, the memories wove a quilt that suffocated any possibility of goodness.”

 Jane is unstable, lashing out and acting irrationally, devoured by fear.
 She is obsessed with a fellow captive and is reluctant to move on.
 She feels pressure from friends and family to “heal” and return to normal life.
 She displays all of the behaviors of a clinically depressed person, harming herself and pushing people away.
 It would make sense for someone that has spent several months in captivity, but what struck me as unusual is that there isn’t much difference from Jane’s character in the past and in the present.